JackHughes03/AI-coin-recognition/README.md

 This project uses a Convolutional Neural Network (CNN) to classify images of various coins.
 The model is trained on a dataset from Kaggle containing images of different coins from around the world.

+The current model was trained on a dataset consisting of a mixture of:
+- Modern day coins
+- Roman Republican coins

 ## Prerequisites

 - Python 3.x